-There are two variants of the standard Modbus protocol: "Modbus RTU" and "Modbus TCP" formats.
-One of these is the Modbus RTU protocol.
-This variation is more compact and uses binary communication.
-In this format, a Modbus RTU message is always followed by a cyclic redundancy check checksum, which is used to detect transmission problems.
+There are two variants of the standard Modbus protocol: ASCII Modbus vs Modbus RTU.
+The Modbus RTU protocol is more compact and uses binary communication.
+In this format, a message is always followed by a cyclic redundancy check checksum, which is used to detect transmission problems.

-Registers are formatted according to one of several "function codes" based on the data contained.
+Modbus registers are formatted according to one of several "function codes" based on the data contained.
 You might have an analog fuel level value stored as an 8-bit integer.
 Instead, a register could use those same 8 bits to store 8 different binary values (door open, power fail, etc.) in a bitmap.

 Just like any SCADA devices, the official Modbus function of "data acquisition" can vary.